bdaisley/LX3CA1/README.md

-# California field-study on patty- and spray-based LX3 suppelementation in honey bees
+# California field study on patty- and spray-based LX3 suppelementation in honey bees

 This code is related to a manuscript currently under review.
 Public access will be granted upon manuscript acceptance for publication.